2015 Cricket World Cup: Knockout stage

 While the dates and venues were fixed, which match-up they host was subject to change to accommodate the host countries should they qualify.
 Both hosts qualified for the quarter-finals; Australia played the match on 20 March in Adelaide, and New Zealand played the match on 21 March in Wellington.
 Since Sri Lanka, the next highest ranked team, progressed to the quarter-finals, they played in Sydney.
 If England had advanced, as they were the third-highest ranked team, they would have played in Melbourne.
 As England failed to qualify for the quarter-finals, Bangladesh took their place.
 The teams from each pool was paired based on the A1 v B4, A2 v B3, A3 v B2, A4 v B1 format.

 New Zealand's semi-final against South Africa was played on 24 March in Auckland while Australia's semi-final against India was played on 26 March in Sydney.
 Both the host nations qualified for the final, where Australia defeated New Zealand by 7 wickets.

+The knockout stage was held from 18 to 29 March 2015.
+The top four teams from Pool A and Pool B advanced to the knockout stage to compete in a single-elimination style tournament.
+If a quarter-final or semi-final ended as a tie or no result, then the team which was placed higher in the group stages would have qualified.
+If the final ended in a tie, the match would have been decided by a one-over eliminator.

+Of the eight teams entering the stage, the team finishing first on Pool A played the team finishing fourth in Pool B while the team finishing second in Pool A played the team finishing third in Pool B and so on, in the format A1 v B4, A2 v B3, A3 v B2 and A4 v B1.
+Hosts Australia and New Zealand had home advantage for the quarter-final and semi-final matches that they qualified for.

+New Zealand, Australia, Sri Lanka, and Bangladesh qualified for this stage from Pool A, while India, South Africa, Pakistan and West Indies qualified from Pool B.

+New Zealand, Australia, South Africa, and India qualified for the semi-finals by beating West Indies, Pakistan, Sri Lanka, and Bangladesh respectively.
+In the semi-finals, New Zealand beat South Africa and Australia beat India to qualify for the finals.